greebt01/countwords/README.md

 # countwords

+# Description
-Program that counts the number of words in a string
+Program that counts the number of words in text a user gives it.